FrederikMR/optimal_flight_path/README.md

     .
     ├── main.py                                     # Computes the time-minimizing curve given initial parameters between two points on earth for a static jet stream.
+    ├── main_mean.py                                # Computes the closest place to a given number of airport (either as a start or end point)
     ├── gui_interface.py                            # A graphical user interface for computing time-minizming curves between two points.
     ├── flight_model/manifold.py                    # Contains the WGS48 Earth Model
     ├── flight_model/conversion.py                  # Conversion from coordinates to floates